“To live is the rarest thing in the world. Most people exist, that is all.”

 Scott

-Scott is a free spirit, explorer, mountaineer, craftsman and artist from Christchurch, New Zealand.
+Scott is a stone artist, free spirit, explorer, mountaineer, and craftsman from Christchurch, New Zealand.
 Favourite missions: Mount Aspiring 2015, Mount Rolleston 2016, Sarek National Park 2017, Pacific Crest Trail (PCT) 2018, Gröna Bandet (2019), Norway to Spain 2019-20, Te Araroa (north island) 2020-21.
 Based in Aotearoa New Zealand.

 Minimalism pretty much means not to have too much because you actually don’t need it, and if you are like me don’t want it.